poonai/tempCheck/README.md

 loklak is a server application which is able to collect messages from various sources, including twitter.
 The server contains a search index and a peer-to-peer index sharing interface.
 All messages are stored in an elasticsearch index.
 An automatic deployment from the development branch at GitHub is available for tests here https://loklak-server-dev.herokuapp.com

 'Lok Lak' is also a very tasty Cambodian stir-fry meat dish (usually beef) with a LOT of fresh black pepper.
-If you ever have the chance to eat Beef Lok Lak, please try it.
+If you ever have the chance to eat Bee Lok Lak, please try it.
 I hope not to scare vegetarians with this name, currently I am one as well.

 ## Communication